 In August 2010, the Company's stockholders approved the 2010 Equity Incentive Plan (the "2010 Plan").
+In May 2011, the Company's stockholders approved an amendment to the 2010 Plan to increase the shares reserved for issuance from 2,467,200 to 3,967,200 shares of the Company's common stock.
 The 2010 Plan authorizes the Company to issue equity incentive awards in the form of shares, options or other awards based on our common stock as part of an overall compensation package to provide performance-based compensation to attract and retain qualified personnel.
-The 2010 Plan reserves up to 2,467,200 shares of the Company's common stock.

 In November 2010, the Company granted options to non-employee directors to purchase an aggregate of 160,000 shares under the 2010 Plan.
 In addition, under Dr. Ellison's and Mr. Barrett's respective employment agreements, in connection with the closing of the Company's IPO, the Company granted to Dr. Ellison and Mr. Barrett options to purchase shares of the Company's common stock with an exercise price of \$6.00, which was equal to the initial public offering price per share, in an amount equal to 7.5% (573,599 shares) and 4.0% (305,920 shares), respectively, of the Company's fully diluted capitalization on that date.

-In January and February 2011, the Company granted options to purchase 250,000 shares to one of its directors, options to purchase an aggregate of 229,440 shares to one employee and options to purchase an aggregate of 218,240 shares to five consultants, all pursuant to the 2010 Plan with exercise prices at or greater than the then market value of the Company's common stock (\$6.24 - \$14.63).
+In the first six months of 2011, the Company granted options to purchase 250,000 shares to one of its directors, options to purchase an aggregate of 264,440 shares to two employees and options to purchase an aggregate of 364,240 shares to five consultants, all pursuant to the 2010 Plan with exercise prices at or greater than the then market value of the Company's common stock (\$6.00 - \$6.34).